ilbertt/fortune-wheel-booth/README.md

 # Starts the replica, running in the background
 dfx start --background

+# eventually pull the dependencies (only the first time)
+dfx deps pull

+# deploy the dependencies
+dfx deps deploy

 # Deploys your canisters to the replica and generates your candid interface
 dfx deploy
 ```